influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 --
 ```

-user new call total
+### User new call total
-Number of calls.
+Number of calls to the user creation service.

 #### Example